rodneylab/sveltekit-seo/src/content/blog/twin-lens-reflex-camera/index.md

 ## Why shoot a Twin Lens Reflex Camera?

 With parallax and calibration to worry about, why would you use a TLR camera.
 Well, one nice feature is that you can shoot from waist height and get quite a different perspective.
 Vivian Maier is a photographer who used a TLR camera extensively and often shot surreptitiously from wait height.
-Check out some <ExternalLink ariaLabel="See Vivian Maier work at Huxley-Parlour" href="https://huxleyparlour.com/artists/vivian-maier/">Vivian Maier work on Huxley Parlour gallery website</ExternalLink>.
+Check out some [Vivian Maier work on Huxley Parlour gallery website](https://huxleyparlour.com/artists/vivian-maier/).
 If you haven't heard of Vivian Maier before, the story of how her work was discovered is quite interesting, I recommend you read up &mdash; you will not be disappointed!

 ## Top TLR Cameras